Crystalline comparison isomorphisms in $p$-adic Hodge theory: the absolutely unramified case: Crystalline period sheaves

 as desired. \end{proof}

-Clearly, the Frobenius on $\cO\BBcrp$ above depends on the initial lifting of Frobenius on $\cX$.
-For different choices of liftings of Frobenius on $\cX$, it is possible to compare explicitly the resulting Frobenius endomorphisms on $\cO\mathbb B_{\cris}^{+}$ with the help of the connection on it, at least when the formal scheme $\cX$ is \emph{small}, i.e. when it admits an \'etale morphism to $\Spf(\cO_k\{T_1^{\pm 1}, \ldots, T_d^{\pm 1}\})$.
+The Frobenius on $\cO\AAcr$ above depends on the initial lifting of Frobenius on $\cX$.
+For different choices of liftings of Frobenius on $\cX$, it is possible to compare explicitly the resulting Frobenius endomorphisms on $\cO\mathbb A_{\cris}$ with the help of the connection on it, at least when the formal scheme $\cX$ admits an \'etale morphism to $\Spf(\cO_k\{T_1^{\pm 1}, \ldots, T_d^{\pm 1}\})$.